rickyphewitt/seamless/README.md

 ## Thinking of contributing... awesome!
 Here are a few things to consider
 * CSS/HTML attributes that start with **app** are NOT to be used for syles.
 These are used only for JS click events talking to the Java backend

+# License
+This project is licensed under the GPLv2.
+See https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html